Usually responds within 12 days

-RIGHT NOW (DECEMBER 2019 - APRIL 2020) WE ARE ONLY LOOKING FOR VOLUNTEERS WHO CAN HELP US WITH THE CHILDREN AND WITH FINISHING THE LODGE.
-WOODWORKING EXPERIENCE WILL BE PARTICULARLY WELCOME.
+RIGHT NOW (March 2023 - June 2024) WOODWORKING EXPERIENCE WILL BE PARTICULARLY WELCOME.
 I AM AFRAID I SIMPLY DO NOT HAVE THE TIME TO TEACH BASIC WOODWORKING SKILLS.

-Volunteers will be accommodated either in a bell tent, in the lodge, or in the original farmhouse.
-Cooking and eating and relaxing will be in the house.
+Volunteers will be accommodated in the lodge, or in a mountain tent if we have a retreat for a week or a weekend.
+Cooking, eating, and relaxing will be in the house.
 Water is scarce and strictly rationed The well water is good to drink.
 We are not vegetarian but different diets are not a problem.
 Volunteers will be expected to help with cooking and general housework.

 Please be aware that, although we live comfortably, this is not a luxury option!
 Also that we have a lot to achieve and want to host hard-working and mature people only.
 You don't have to be super fit but there will some walking involved and over rough terrain.
 My wife and I are so busy there that we do not go into town unless it is absolutely necessary and therefore in your time off you will be responsible for your own transport, which means walking or bicycling.
 You are welcome to bring a car but the project vehicle cannot be borrowed.